Come to learn

 They’ll Never See Food the Same Way Again.

-Hands-On Field Trips at B and B Farms Kuna
+Hands-On Field Trips at B and B Farms Kuna will be announced by email

 Students step into a working organic farm where they discover: